5 Ways to Be Nicer to Yourself

 After enough time you can become convinced that if you don’t keep verbally abusing yourself, your life will fall apart.
 You might think that if you love yourself, you’ll eat nothing but twinkies, tell your boss what you really think of them, and will soon end up in a cardboard box on the street.

-The reality is quite different.
-When you truly love yourself, you will do whatever you need to do to thrive.
+If you truly love yourself, you will do whatever you need to do to thrive.
 You’ll eat well and exercise because you love your body and want it to be healthy.
-You’ll respect your boss because you love yourself enough to provide for your material needs.
+You’ll respect your idiot boss because you love yourself enough to do what you need to do to provide for your material needs.

 Any decision can be made out of fear or out of love.
 You can go to a job that you hate because you are afraid of living in a van down by the river.
 Or you can love yourself enough to go to a job that you hate in order to provide for yourself, who you love.
 It’s the same behavior, but with different motivations.